-The Senior Leadership team have extensive skills, knowledge, professional qualifications, and/or industry experience, built over time, in both mainstream and specialist SEN colleges, colleges and residential settings.
+The Senior Leadership team have extensive skills, knowledge, professional qualifications and industry experience, built over time, in both mainstream and specialist SEN schools, colleges and residential settings.

-The tutors have a broad range of skills and extensive experience of teaching SEN both in mainstream and specialist colleges and colleges.
+The teachers/lecturers have a broad range of skills and extensive experience of teaching SEN both in mainstream and specialist schools and colleges.
 All staff undertake training pertinent to their area of specialism, as well as extensive specialist training packages both internal and external.
-All staff receive regular training in mandatory areas such as safeguarding, (including regular meetings on updates, recapping and opportunities to discuss), lifting and handling, behaviour management, health and safety, and first aid.
-Where required, staff also access training for specific areas appropriate to the student's needs
+All staff receive regular training in mandatory areas such as safeguarding,( including regular meetings on updates, recapping and opportunities to discuss), lifting and handling, behaviour management, health and safety, and first aid.
+Where required, staff also access training for specific areas appropriate to the student's needs.

-We use trained and registered (HCPC) specialist staff for Occupational and Speech and Language Therapy
+We use trained and registered (HCPC) specialist staff for Occupational Therapy, Speech and Language Therapy, Clinical Psychology and Psychiatric support.